yorku-itec-lab/itecprj6220/README.md

 Part II Infrastructure Canada Projects

+As for now we only completed ArangoDB and MongoDB comparing based on this dataset.
 Index and search text by using Infrastructure Canada Projects Data.
 The publisher - Current Organization Name: Infrastructure Canada, This dataset contains a list of infrastructure projects across Canada that have been approved by Infrastructure Canada.
 The project information listed is based on current information.

 The report will be sent upon request.